ab5181/hpc-repo/README.md

   - torch
   - textbrewer
   - evaluate

- Use the given notebook to download and preprocess the sst2 dataset from huggingface datasets library The notebook goes on to initialize a student and teacher model using the RobertaConfig from transformers We then use the textbrewer library to specify loss function, intermmediate losses and train the student model
+ Update environment variables for cache and GPU number to be used Use the given notebook to download and preprocess the sst2 dataset from huggingface datasets library The notebook goes on to initialize a student and teacher model using the RobertaConfig from transformers We then use the textbrewer library to specify loss function, intermmediate losses and train the student model